Fern Brady: Career

 While at the University of Edinburgh, Brady was editor of The Student, a weekly newspaper produced by students.
 To finance her university studies, she worked as a stripper.
-She graduated with a Bachelor of Arts in Arabic and Islamic History.
+She graduated with a Bachelor of Arts in English Literature.
 Following university, Brady originally trained to become a journalist, although she had been thinking about becoming a stand-up comedian since 2006.
 In 2009, she was an intern at Fest Magazine, a free magazine covering the Edinburgh Festival.
 One of her assignments there was to write an article about a comedy critic trying stand-up.
 Brady describes the experience as "the push I needed to realise it was what I wanted to do".
 Her first professional gig was in May 2010.

 She reached the finals of "So You Think You're Funny" at the 2011 Edinburgh Festival Fringe, where she was placed joint third; the finals of the Piccadilly Comedy Club new act competition in 2012, and the Hackney Empire New Act of the Year in 2013.
-She has appeared on 8 Out of 10 Cats, Seann Walsh's Late Night Comedy Spectacular, The Alternative Comedy Experience, BBC Radio 4's The News Quiz, series 3 of Live from the BBC, series 14 of Live at the Apollo and on series 3 of Frankie Boyle's New World Order.
-She has written for The Guardian.
+She has appeared on 8 Out of 10 Cats in 2014, Seann Walsh's Late Night Comedy Spectacular, The Alternative Comedy Experience in 2014, BBC Radio 4's The News Quiz, series 3 of Live from the BBC in 2018, series 14 of Live at the Apollo in 2018 and on series 3 of Frankie Boyle's New World Order in 2019.
+She has written for The Guardian since 2021.

 In 2020, Brady and fellow comedian Alison Spittle started a podcast for the BBC called Wheel of Misfortune.

 In late 2021, Brady co-presented the Dave travelogue British as Folk alongside fellow comedians Ivo Graham and Darren Harriott.
 In January 2022, Brady began a 25-date tour of her new show, Autistic Bikini Queen.
 In June 2022, Brady was confirmed to be a contestant in the 14th series of Taskmaster, which started airing in September 2022.
+Brady described this year, when filming Taskmaster, as the "nicest ... of [her] life" and the show as "accidentally ... a really good format for autistic people" because, unlike panel shows, Taskmaster "is very clearly laid out.
+Every day, you are going to do nine tasks and you are just interacting with one other person".
+The comedian saw her time on Taskmaster as more worthwhile than doing a documentary on autism because, through it, she believed she could reach more autistic people and "people [would] see a happy positive depiction of neurodiversity".
+The show also helped her become more accepting of herself as an autistic person.

 In 2023, her memoir, Strong Female Character, was published by Brazen.
+Brady won the non-fiction section of the 2023 Books Are My Bag Readers' Awards, and the non-fiction category in the inaugural Nero book awards.